 Incredible safari experience, from end to end.
-Friendly and helpful staff, interesting and eventful game drives sighting both lions and rhinos, comfortable air-conditioned rooms, delicious food, and enjoyable to interact with the other guests.
-You can read my full review.
-Seriously worth every penny and we’re dying to go back!
+Friendly and helpful staff, eventful game drives sighting both lions and rhinos, comfortable air-conditioned rooms, delicious food, and fun to interact with the other guests.
+Read my full review if you’re considering going on safari in South Africa.

 Two week South Africa Itinerary